ibm-cloud-docs/openwhisk/index.md

     ```
     {: screen}

 Good work!
 You created your first action.
-To clean up this action, run `ibmcloud wsk action delete hello`.
+To clean up this action, run `ibmcloud fn action delete hello`.

 **What's next?**
 * [Try out the alarm service example to invoke the **hello** action every time a periodic event is generated.](./openwhisk_packages.html#openwhisk_package_trigger)